|

 Easter 1932 |

-In the 1932 Easter church bulletin, a Communion Service was listed as being given in memory of Capt.
+In the 1932 Easter Church bulletin, a Communion Service was listed as being given in memory of Capt.
 Joseph Henderson.
 Source: Church bulletin from the Church of St. Luke and St. Matthew. |